imgproxy/imgproxy/docs/generating_the_url.md

 fiu:%url
 ```

-The value of `url` is the Base64-encoded URL of the custom fallback image.
+The value of `url` is the URL-safe Base64-encoded URL of the custom fallback image.

 Default: blank